 The main characteristic of deep work is the sheer concentration that goes into it.
 This focus is but a result of the absence of distractions.
 When one sketches the rules for a deep work session, one must also put all distractions to rest.
 Turning off notifications, and keeping your phone and other unnecessary devices away while working are some ways to keep distractions at bay and help in increasing productivity.

-Some other effective measures one can undertake is to change one’s place of working.
+Some other effective measure one can undertake is to change one’s place of work.
 If you work in a modern office setting, try booking a conference room for the duration of your deep work session.
 If you work remotely, perhaps changing the room you work in can trick your mind into focusing better to differentiate between deep work vs shallow work.

 - Relax and rewind

 Deep work, though rewarding, can be exhausting too.
 Continuous sessions of deep work can be taxing on one’s mind and body.
 This is why it is necessary to make sure that one takes enough time to relax too.
 Taking breaks between deep work sessions on the same day is essential to restore one’s energy and better increase productivity.

 These breaks also allow you to destress by indulging in other hobbies or doing anything that gives you joy.
 But one must understand that these breaks shouldn’t serve the purpose of a break from the ‘punishment’ of work, but rather a reward.
 This encourages the brain to delve deeper during deep work and deliver better results.